seanghay/pumi-js/README.md

 A JavaScript library for querying administrative regions in Cambodia including Provinces, Districts, Communes and Villages.

-Supports both Node.js, Browser and Deno.
+Supports Node.js, Browser and Deno.

 > Forked from [kruyvanna/node-pumi](https://github.com/kruyvanna/node-pumi)